Sahil-0/Sahil-0/README.md

 - 🔭 I’m currently a full time student pursuing Masters in Software Engineering from Universiti Malaya.
 - 💻 I've 3 yrs of work experince as a Software Developer in IT company.
 - 🌱 I’m currently interested in Backend development (Java based), microservices and frameworks used in industry level projects.
-- 🗃️ I'm also interested in non-reational databases used at industry level.
+- 🗃️ I'm also interested in non-relational databases used at industry level.
 - 💬 I'm really excited to go forward and learn about 'Web Application Frameworks' and hands on working with Django Framework in this course.
 - ⚡ Fun fact: I prioritize readability, maintainability, and clean architecture.
 Working software is important, but code that other developers can clearly understand is essential.